 In fact if we look at surfaces with atlases whose change of charts are homographies instead of affine maps, the operator $S$ will play the role of the operator $N$. \end{remark}

-If we have an isolated point in $\C- U$, then by \cref{eq:zetachvar} the polar part of $\zeta$ behaves under a change of variable exactly like the polar part of a holomorphic $1$-form.
+If we have an isolated point in $\C- U$, then by \cref{eq:zetachvar} the polar part of $\zeta$ behaves under a change of variable exactly like the polar part of a meromorphic $1$-form.
 In particular the residue ``$\res $'' is an invariant.
 This is coherent with the fact that the monodromy of the similarity surface around this singularity is independent of any choice of Riemann surface charts and is a conjugacy class of affine map whose linear factor is equal to $\exp(2\pi i\res )$.